 This gun is used throughout our military, usually mounted to vehicles, to devastating results.

 If you want a lot of things obliterated, this is a great gun to pick.

 One of the very few movies made about the Vietnam war while we were still fighting it, the Department of Defense gave the filmmakers a LOT of help and support to the making of it.

 Including letting them borrow a Douglas AC-47 Spooky gunship and it’s M124 Mini-Gun.

 Hey if you’re able to summon any weapon you want in the Matrix, the M124 Mini-Gun is an obvious choice.
 Especially when you’re not paying for ammo!

 This gun is used in a lot of movies.
 Pretty much any period war film is going to be covered with these.

-The character Dean from “Supernatural” has a beautifully engraved Colt and Walter from “The Big Lebowski” uses a 1911 to enforce bowling rules.
+From Dean in “Supernatural” with a beautifully engraved Colt to Walter from “The Big Lebowski” using a 1911 to enforce bowling rules.